 Interpreted Needs

 The customer wants us to redesign the shoulder housing, gearbox, motor, arm, and wiring of the RE-RASSOR project.
 This means looking over the past NASA designs and seeing what can be improved.
 Some aspects of the design were good, just too expensive; for example, the gearbox cost $1,000.
-Therefore, the customer really just wants a cheaper, smaller, and simpler design for these parts.
-Meeting the budget of this project ($60 for our final product, $1000 for the entire rover) means using readily available parts, low-cost manufacturing techniques, or manufacturing outside of the United States.
+Therefore, the customer just wants a cheaper, smaller, and simpler design for these parts.
+Meeting the budget of this project ($60 for our final product, $1000 for the entire rover) means using readily available parts, or low-cost manufacturing techniques.
 These could keep costs down, but we have a time constraint, thus limiting us to select processes.
 The customer also stated that he wants as many of the parts to be 3D printed as possible for easy replication and prototyping from future groups.
-This will help us with the cost aspect as we already have access to printers and filament is relatively inexpensive.
+This will help us with the cost aspect as we already have access to printers and filament is inexpensive.
 Parts that can be excluded from 3D printing are the bearing, screws, motor, and anything else that may need to hold more load than plastic can support.
 These parts he wants to try to be bought on amazon to try to keep the cost down.
-The gears can be 3D printed like the past design; however, if it is easier and cheaper to just buy them then that’s the approach we will take.
+The gears can be 3D printed like the past design; however, if it is easier and cheaper to just buy them then that is the approach we will take.

 The problem the customer needs us to solve is lifting the arm with full drum weight and holding it in that position as well as moving it up and down for mining tasks.
 The drum weight will be calculated by getting the dimensions of the drum, what material NASA used, and then calculating out how much it will weigh.
 Once the weight is found, we need to design the arm and shoulder so that it can structurally support that load, and we will need to create a gearbox and motor combination that will be capable of moving that weight with ease.
 The arm only needs to rotate at “slow angular velocities” which we interpreted as somewhere between one radian per second and 0.2 radians per second.
 The faster the arm moves the stronger we will have to make it.
 Besides looking at the weight and force on the arm, the speed of the rotation of the drum will be needed to determine the torque on the arm while mining.
 This will be found by looking at the type of motor that is used in the bill of materials.
 Another aspect our customer wants us to focus on is the wire placement.
 The simple design is to do the wiring externally but preferably it would be wired internally.
 Looking over the whole arm design, shoulder design, gearbox placement, and motor placement will help find a solution to where the wires should be routed.